Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/New-MsolGroup.md

 ```

 ### -DisplayName
-The display name of the group.
+Specifies a display name of the group.

 ```yaml
 Type: String